-The life insurance cover is aimed at people that due to an early death, would have a financial effect on their family in terms of survival and/or to businessmen that due to death, would have a financial effect on their business.
+The life insurance cover is addressed mainly to people that due to an early death, would have financial effects on their family in terms of survival.
+Also is addressed to business owners that due to death, would have financial effects on their business.

 Types of life insurance contracts:

-Life insurance can be simple term, lifetime, reduced capital or mixed.
+Life insurance can be term, lifetime, reduced capital or mixed.

 - Lifetime life insurance – gives the beneficiaries, the amount which has been agreed in the contract, anytime the death of the insured may occur.

-- Reduced capital life insurance – an amount is paid to beneficiaries, which gets reduced annually, in order to pay off loans (usually mortgages).
+- Reduced capital life insurance – an amount is paid to beneficiaries, which is reduced annually, in order to pay off loans (usually mortgages).